Skip to main Content

 Location

-The Cerro Lindo mine is an underground, polymetallic mine, wholly owned by Nexa Peru, located in the Chavín District, Chincha Province, Peru, approximately 268 km southeast of Lima and 60 km from the coast.
-Access from Lima is available via the paved Pan American Highway south to Chincha, and then via an unpaved road up the Topara River valley to the mine site.
+The Cerro Lindo mine is an underground, polymetallic mine located in the Chavín District, Chincha Province, Peru, approximately 268 km southeast of Lima and 60 km from the coast.
+Access from Lima is available via the paved Pan American Highway south to Chincha, and then via an unpaved road up the Topará River valley to the mine site.
 Internal roadways connect the various mine site components.
+The approximate coordinates of the mine are 392,780m East and 8,554,165m North, using the Universal Transverse Mercator WGS84 datum and the mine site is located at an average elevation of 2,000 meters above sea level.

 Overview

-Operations began in 2007 and, in 2022, the Cerro Lindo mine produced approximately 84.4 thousand tonnes of zinc contained in concentrates, 32.8 thousand tonnes of copper contained in concentrates, 15.6 thousand tonnes of lead contained in concentrates, 4,129.7 thousand ounces of silver contained in concentrates and 4.1 thousand ounces of gold contained in concentrates.
-The ore is treated at a concentrate plant that has a processing capacity to 21.0 thousand tonnes of ore per day.
+Operations began in 2007 and, in 2025, the Cerro Lindo mine produced approximately 87.1 thousand tonnes of zinc contained in concentrates, 27.1 thousand tonnes of copper contained in concentrates, 10.3 thousand tonnes of lead contained in concentrates, 3,953.2 thousand ounces of silver contained in concentrates and 4.1 thousand ounces of gold contained in concentrates.
+The ore is treated at a concentrate plant that has a processing capacity to 7.3 million tonnes of ore per year.

 Grade